 Traditionally, your therapist would place a flammable substance such as alcohol, paper, or herbs in the cup and set it on fire.
-As the fire extinguished, he would place the cup upside down on your skin.
+As the fire extinguished, they would place the cup upside down on your skin.
 As the air inside the cup cooled, it would create a vacuum.
 Today, modern cupping tends to use a rubber pump as opposed to fire to create the vacuum.
 This vacuum causes the skin underneath the cup to rise and redden as the blood cells expand.
 The cup is then left on the skin for three to ten minutes.
 This is referred to as stagnant cupping.

 Dynamic cupping follows a similar process, except as opposed to leaving the cup on one area of the skin, the therapist creates suction within the cup and then continuously moves it across the back.
 This would be your preferred choice if the Michael Phelps spots leave you weary – dynamic cupping will slightly redden the skin during treatment but will not leave red rings like stagnant cupping will.

 Aside from stagnant or dynamic cupping, there is another variety of cupping: wet or dry.
 Dry cupping follows the previously mentioned process, with the cup remaining on the skin, either moving or suctioned to one spot.